blackthorne/python-skeleton/README.md

 1. update docstring within the module_name/\_\_main\_\_.py file
 1. review requirements.txt in the main project folder and the remaining files within the module folder
 1. rename module_name.py file to your preferred program name and kick off!
-1. before your first commit, review README.me (this file) and updated your tests/
+1. before your first commit, review README.me (this file) and updated your tests

 ### _Make_ targets:
 * __setup__ (default) - updates author, version and project_name settings in your project